whalderman/search-quality-rater-guidelines-tldr/docs/qrg/appendix-using-the-evaluation-platform/29-reporting-duplicate-results-in-tasks.md

 URL 2: [http://www.articlesbase.com/motorcycles-articles/choosing-and-installing-a-motorcycle-battery-47798.html](http://www.articlesbase.com/motorcycles-articles/choosing-and-installing-a-motorcycle-battery-47798.html)

-**Reason**: Both of these results display the same article (which also appears on many other pages on the web).
+**Reason:** Both of these results display the same article (which also appears on many other pages on the web).
 The only real difference between the landing pages are the Ads displayed around the article.
 The query is broad enough that users would **not** benefit by search engines returning more than one of these results.

 <span style="color: red">**Dupes**</span>